 Order: Start with the potato 65 (don’t call it 69!) and see where the night takes you.

-People in Suva usually battle between three restaurants: Yellow Chili, Ashiyana, and Maya Dhaba when it comes to who serves up the meanest Indian meal.
+People in Suva usually battle between three restaurants: Swagat, Ashiyana, and Maya Dhaba when it comes to who serves up the meanest Indian meal.
 Ashiyana’s renovation complete with outdoor patio seating has certainly earned a few points in its favor.
 Ashiyana is a great place to hang out for a while.
 Grab a table on the patio for prime people watching.

 Order: Any of the lentil-based veggie dishes are grand.